SoftUni-Internal/interactive-content/EN/05-Exam/02-Problem-03.md

 Stop
 [/input]
 [output]
-Autumn by Vivaldi in C added to the collection!
+Autumn by Vivaldi in C added to the collection\!
-Winter by Vivaldi in C added to the collection!
+Winter by Vivaldi in C added to the collection\!
-Summer by Vivaldi in C added to the collection!
+Summer by Vivaldi in C added to the collection\!
-Spring by Vivaldi in C added to the collection!
+Spring by Vivaldi in C added to the collection\!
-Changed the key of Spring to B Minor!
+Changed the key of Spring to B Minor\!
-Changed the key of Summer to B Minor!
+Changed the key of Summer to B Minor\!
-Changed the key of Winter to B Minor!
+Changed the key of Winter to B Minor\!
-Changed the key of Autumn to B Minor!
+Changed the key of Autumn to B Minor\!
-Changed the key of Emperor to B Minor!
+Changed the key of Emperor to B Minor\!
-Changed the key of Clavier to B Minor!
+Changed the key of Clavier to B Minor\!
-Invalid operation!
-Turkish March does not exist in the collection.
+Invalid operation\!
+Turkish March does not exist in the collection\.
-Invalid operation!
-Turkish March does not exist in the collection.
+Invalid operation\!
+Turkish March does not exist in the collection\.
-Autumn -\> Composer: Vivaldi, Key: B Minor
+Autumn \-\> Composer\: Vivaldi, Key\: B Minor
-Clavier -\> Composer: Bach, Key: B Minor
+Clavier \-\> Composer\: Bach, Key\: B Minor
-Concerto -\> Composer: Schumann, Key: C Minor
-Emperor -\> Composer: Beethoven, Key: B Minor
-Nocturne -\> Composer: Chopin, Key: E Major
+Concerto \-\> Composer\: Schumann, Key\: C Minor Emperor \-\> Composer\: Beethoven, Key\: B Minor Nocturne \-\> Composer\: Chopin, Key\: E Major
-Piano sonata -\> Composer: Liszt, Key: B Minor
-Spring -\> Composer: Vivaldi, Key: B Minor
+Piano sonata \-\> Composer\: Liszt, Key\: B Minor Spring \-\> Composer\: Vivaldi, Key\: B Minor
-Summer -\> Composer: Vivaldi, Key: B Minor
+Summer \-\> Composer\: Vivaldi, Key\: B Minor
-Winter -\> Composer: Vivaldi, Key: B Minor
+Winter \-\> Composer\: Vivaldi, Key\: B Minor [/output]
-[/output]
 [/test]
 [/tests]